-At the heart of the ERM framework is a governance process with responsibilities for taking, managing, monitoring and reporting risks.
-Roles and responsibilities for risk management are articulated throughout the Company, from the Board and the Chief Executive Officer to the business and functional areas, thus embedding risk management throughout the business.
+At the heart of the ERM framework is a governance process with responsibilities for identifying, assessing, managing, monitoring and reporting risks.
+We articulate roles and responsibilities for risk management throughout the organization from the Board of Directors and the Chief Executive Officer to the business and functional areas, thus embedding risk management throughout the business.